regnull/ubikom/README.md

 ### Step 1: Get the binaries

 You can get binaries by compiling the source, or by pulling the pre-built binaries.
 The former is recommended, since you can examine the code to make sure no funny business is taking place.

+To compile the source, you must have Go and make installed.

 To clone the repo, do: